frostybacon12/TheBox/README.md

 For project 7, you will need the header files (bag.h and item.h) and their respective definition files (bag.cpp and item.cpp) in addition to the main class file, P7.cpp.

+P7.2 has Jim's version of the main class implemented, and does not have prive as a data member of the item class.
+Use this for the actual project.

 If you have any questions at all about any of the projects, hit me up on snap.